7mind/blog/_posts/2019-08-07-lightweight-reflection.md

 --- [Georgi Krastev](https://gitter.im/scala/contributors?at=5d4f179da4efe3718ddcd501)

 But it's doable.
-We did it and our model is good enough for many practical usecases despite of being overcomplicated and having many subtle discrepancies with Scala model.
-So we still hope that Dotty team will consider supporting TypeTags in Scala 3.
-Currently our implementation supports Scala 2.12/2.13 though it's possible to port it to Dotty and we are going to do it in foreseeable future.
+We did it, and our model is good enough for many practical use cases despite being overcomplicated and having subtle discrepancies with the Scala model.
+So we still hope that the Dotty team will consider supporting TypeTags in Scala 3.
+Currently, our implementation supports Scala 2.12/2.13.
+It's possible to port it to Dotty, and we are going to do that in the foreseeable future.

 ## The scope of the work